 Fall Colors · River/Creek · Wildlife

-Connecting the Rockwoods Range with the Rockwoods Reservation is the 11.2-mile Green Rock Trail.
+Connecting the Rockwoods Range with the Rockwoods Reservation is the 14.5-mile Green Rock Trail.
 This long connector trail is one of the oldest in the area, and takes visitors through the Greensfelder Park along the way.
-The trail begins off of Fox Creek Road, and carries on to the Rockwoods Reservation Visitor Center.
+The trail begins off of Fox Creek Road in Rockwoods Range, and carries on to the Rockwoods Reservation Visitor Center.

 The start of the trail begins near Fox Creek, one of the most diverse creeks remaining in the county.
 Visitors should take note of the local flora and fauna, especially in this section.
 For the next few miles, the trail will gain and follow along the tops of various ridge lines, only dropping down to cross many creeks along the way.
 Take note that this portion of the trail is only open to equestrians and pedestrians.
 The trail will then follow Carr Creek for nearly a mile, overlapping with the Eagle Valley Trail